elasticpath/react-pwa-reference-storefront/src/components/src/CheckoutSummaryList/README.md

 #### Description

-Displays summary of checkout information given order data.
+Displays the total cost for a purchase and breaks down how the cost was calculated.
+The summary includes number of items, subtotal, discount, shipping, and taxes.

 #### Usage